-To choose a creative effect, rotate the multi selector or use a finger to rotate the creative palette in the monitor.
-The selected effect is visible in the monitor and changes gradually as the palette is rotated.
+Choose a creative effect.
+Rotate the multi selector to choose the effect while previewing the results in the monitor.
+The effect changes gradually as the multi selector is rotated.

-Press the shutter-release button all the way down to take a picture with the selected effect (tap shooting options are not available when the creative palette is displayed; to view or hide the creative palette, tap O).
+Press the shutter-release button all the way down to take a picture with the selected effect.
 The built-in flash can not be used.